 waters with some measure of success.

-of prices, conditions etc. on both the River Ericht and the
+of prices, conditions etc. for the both the loch and River

-For rules and regulations for fishing Association waters, please
+are the Association rules and regulations for fishing

 BRDAA is a